utsavDave97/Blog/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-# Forum App
+# Blog App
-An web based app that lets you create todos list.
+An web based app that lets you create own Blog along with different categories and posts related to tags.

 ## What this app is about
 * Login, Register functionality.